jerusan/FinSight/README.md

 FinSight is an AI-powered financial insights platform that helps users analyze bank statements and assess financial health.
 It provides a modern dashboard for visualizing and understanding key financial metrics, making it especially useful for loan officers, financial advisors, and individuals seeking deeper insights into their finances.

+## MVP
+This project demonstrates a **loan approval support system**:

+### 1. 🏦 Bank Statement Upload
+The underwriter uploads a bank statement in PDF format.

+### 2. 🔍 Transaction Parsing & Verification
+The system parses the PDF and extracts transaction data.
+The underwriter must review the entries and fix any errors, such as:
+- Mismatched balances
+- Formatting issues
+- Missing data
+- The left side shows parsed transactions, right side shows the original PDF.

+### 3. 📊 Financial Insights Dashboard
+Once verified, the system generates a detailed financial overview, including:
+- Total income and monthly breakdown
+- Spending categories and patterns
+- Cash flow trends
+- Risk flags and loan affordability metrics

+### 4. 🤖 Finance Assistant (Q&A Chat bot)
+Users can interact with a built-in assistant to ask follow-up questions like:
+- “What are the recurring payments?”
+- “How much was spent on groceries last month?”

+This streamlines the underwriting process and helps assess financial health efficiently.
 ## Features
 - **Bank Statement Upload**: Upload PDF bank statements for instant analysis.
 - **Automated Data Extraction**: Parses transactions and account activity using AI and PDF extraction tools.